-Microsoft's new Analyst Relations for the Channel (ARC) pilot program gives participating Gold VARs access to Gartner Inc. or Forrester Research Inc. analyses
+Microsoft's new Analyst Relations for the Channel (ARC) pilot program gives participating Gold VARs access to Gartner Inc. or Forrester Research Inc. analyses and resources.
+For a fee, the VARs get a one-year subscription that includes teleconferences with analysts and access to research that can help them plan out their own business strategies, partners said.

 McAfee names new channel chief